 6. Is this something you might be interested in?

-This might have been acceptable in the 60’s but you’ll experience the sudden death of the call if you try it in current times.
+When considering all the words and phrases to avoid on a sales call, this might have been acceptable in the 60’s but you’ll experience the sudden death of the call if you try it in current times.

 7. Be careful with the word ‘Just’

 Proceed with caution if you are going to use the word ‘just’.

 Never use it directly before your name as it minimises your importance.

 However, it is useful when you want to minimise impact, i.e. ‘Just a quick call.’

 8. I am sorry that is not possible.

 Never tell a client you can’t do something or mention ‘not possible/no/ impossible’, distract them with another question or advise ‘I will do my best, but experience tells me this might be a challenge.
 Let me come back to you on that’.